Providence Bicycle Accidents Attorney

 Bicycles must usually share the roads with other vehicles, which means that drivers must be alert and avoid crowding or hitting a bicycle.
 A cyclist, unlike someone riding in a car or truck, has no protection in a crash, and can easily be killed or suffer a catastrophic injury when struck by a much heavier motor vehicle.

 National Highway Traffic Safety Administration (NHTSA) crash data for 2012 show that more than 700 cyclists were killed in the U.S. in that year, and another 49,000 were injured in accidents involving motor vehicles.
+If you were hurt in a cycling accident, you may be able to hold the responsible party accountable.
+Call the Providence bike accident lawyers of the Law Offices of Ronald J. Resmini, LTD. at to learn more about your legal options.

 Kinds of Injuries